Overview

 -

 Can I undertake the programme if I am a non-EU student or if I’m not a native English speaker?
 DCU welcomes international students.
 Students applying from outside the EU are advised to contact the international office https://www.dcu.ie/international to have their qualifications verified by the university and to get information on living and studying in Ireland prior to application.
 Non-EU fees apply to international students whose definitions are decided by the university (see link to fees above).
 International students applying to take the programme should always check their national requirements for practising as a psychotherapist as standards vary from state to state.
-Students considering applying for accreditation with international organisations need to inform themselves of those organisation’s requirements, and are advised to contact them in advance of taking our programme for clarification about whether and how they can get accredited after completion of the MSc.
+Students considering applying for accreditation with international organisations need to inform themselves of those organisation’s requirements and are advised to contact them in advance of taking our programme for clarification about whether and how they can get accredited after completion of the MSc.
 Guidance regarding English language competency requirements and testing/certification are available at this link: https://www.dcu.ie/registry/english-language-requirements-non-native-speakers-english-registry

-Academic Year 2024-25/ Semester 1 MSc in Psychotherapy Year 1
+Sample Academic Schedule (2024-25) Semester 1 DCU MSc in Psychotherapy First Year

 Blocks |